gwu-cs-os/resources/system-setup/README.md

 What's required:

 -   Running Ubuntu 18 LTS operating system (in a VM is fine).
+The Mac and Linux setup instructions below outline which steps can be skipped for this configuration
-    All homeworks will be *graded* in this environment, so if you do your homeworks in any other environment, it is likely that you'll get compiler errors.
+    All homeworks will be _graded_ in this environment, so if you do your homeworks in any other environment, it is likely that you'll get compiler errors.
 -   Running VS Code with remote collaboration extensions for in-lab and in-class group exercises.

 You can still use your own editor and setup for the homeworks, but during class, these will be used.
-If you don't have a means to set these up, we've provided a *default* stack that essentially includes:
+If you don't have a means to set these up, we've provided a _default_ stack that essentially includes:

 -   a lightweight virtualization solution (WSL2 for Windows, Multipass for all others)
 -   a "headless" Ubuntu 18 LTS guest